-- Expert knowledge of subject area. - Understanding of student learning and effective teaching methods. - Experience participating in quality research programmes. - Excellent application of Information Technology skills. - Evidence of reputation within discipline. - Demonstrated understanding of, and experience in, delivering effective teaching methods that enable a wide range of learners to succeed. - Experience of participating in innovative research programmes. - Evidence of the development of a research portfolio. - Evidence of reflective learning and continuous professional development. - Active commitment to UC values, tikanga (protocols and processes), kawa, of cultural practice and traditions as guided by mana whenua and valuing te reo Māori. - Competency in te reo Māori me ūnā tikanga is an advantage.
+- Expert knowledge of subject area. - Understanding of student learning and effective teaching methods. - Experience participating in quality research programmes. - Excellent application of Information Technology skills. - Evidence of reputation within discipline. - Emerging national/international expert within discipline. - Demonstrated understanding of, and experience in, delivering effective teaching methods that enable a wide range of learners to succeed. - Experience developing and leading innovative research programmes. - Evidence of an established, or working towards an established, research portfolio. - Evidence of reflective learning and continuous professional development. - Active commitment to UC values, tikanga (protocols and processes), kawa, of cultural practice and traditions as guided by mana whenua and valuing te reo Māori. - Competency in te reo Māori me ūnā tikanga is an advantage.